chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 MUST use the alternative well-known port number for its RPC-over-RDMA service defined in {{iana-cons}}.

+## Transport Considerations

+### Congestion Avoidance

+{{Section 3.1 of RFC7530}} states:

+> Where an NFS version 4 implementation supports operation over the
+> IP network protocol, the supported transport layer between NFS and
+> IP MUST be an IETF standardized transport protocol that is
+> specified to avoid network congestion; such transports include TCP
+> and the Stream Control Transmission Protocol (SCTP).

+{{Section 2.9.1 of RFC8881}} further states:

+> Even if NFS version 4.1 is used over a non-IP network protocol, it
+> is RECOMMENDED that the transport support congestion control.
+>
+> It is permissible for a connectionless transport to be used under
+> NFS version 4.1; however, reliable and in-order delivery of data
+> combined with congestion control by the connectionless transport
+> is REQUIRED.
+As a consequence, UDP by itself MUST NOT be used as
+> an NFS version 4.1 transport.

+RPC-over-RDMA version 2 utilizes only reliable, connection-oriented transports that guarantee in-order delivery, meeting all the above requirements for NFS version 4.0 and 4.1.
+See {{Section 4.2.1 of I-D.ietf-nfsv4-rpcrdma-version-two}} for more details.

+### Retransmission and Keep-alive

+NFS version 4 client implementations often rely on a transport-layer connection keep-alive mechanism to detect when an NFS version 4 server has become unresponsive.
+When an NFS server is no longer responsive, client-side keep-alive terminates the connection, triggering reconnection and RPC retransmission.

+Some RDMA transports (such as the Reliable Connected QP type on InfiniBand) have no keep-alive mechanism.
+Without a disconnect or new RPC traffic, such connections can remain alive long after an NFS server has become unresponsive.
+Once an NFS client has consumed all available RPC-over-RDMA version 2 credits on that transport connection, it indefinitely awaits a reply before sending another RPC request.

+NFS version 4 peers SHOULD reserve one RPC-over-RDMA version 2 credit for periodic server or connection health assessment.
+Either peer can use this credit to drive an RPC request on an otherwise idle connection, triggering either a quick affirmative server response or immediate connection termination.

+In addition to network partition and request loss scenarios, RPC-over-RDMA version 2 peers can terminate a connection when a Transport header is malformed or when too many RPC-over-RDMA messages are sent without a credit update.
+In such cases:

+* If a transport error occurs (e.g., an RDMA2_ERROR type message is received) just before the disconnect or instead of a disconnect, the Requester MUST respond to that error as prescribed by the specification of the RPC transport.
+Then the NFS version 4 rules for handling retransmission apply.
+* If there is a transport disconnect and the Responder has provided no other response for a request, then only the NFS version 4 rules for handling retransmission apply.

 ## NFS COMPOUND Requests

 ### Multiple DDP-eligible Data Items